Local Reef "The Kilstiffin Reef" - Legend

 Description: Dive site is very exposed to the open Atlantic Ocean.
-Dramatic underwater scenery with plenty of sealife.
+Dramatic underwater scenery with plenty of sea life.

-Description: It is situated well out into the Atlantic.
+Description: It is situated well out in the Atlantic.
 It is an underwater reef running roughly North-South with a sheer wall on the outer side which goes down in places to 50 m and more.
 The wall seems to run for about 1000m and is broken in some places.